Subscribe to the Newsletter

-Little Wild Horse Canyon and Bell Canyon are two of the most stunning and easily accessible slot canyons.
+Little Wild Horse Canyon and Bell Canyon are two of the most stunning and easily accessible slot canyons in Utah.
 The trailhead to both is located a few miles west of Goblin Valley State Park, which is north of Hanksville, Utah.
+Take not that these canyons can be deadly; always check conditions.

 These canyons must be experienced to understand their majesty and smallness.
-The canyon doesn’t look like much when you pull into the parking lot, just another sandy wash, but less than a mile up the trail your jaw will drop.
+The canyon doesn’t look like much when you pull into the parking lot, just another sandy wash, but less than a mile up the trail your jaw will drop as the canyon walls rise.
 Much of the next few miles are through slots so tight, you’ll suck in your gut to squeeze through sideways.

 In some places the passageways are so tight, hikers pass via scrambling up the sides to make space.
 We had hikers going above us and below us in the world’s oddest traffic jam.